ivyT26/FirstTime-LearnGit/README.md

 - git commit -m "" -m "" allows you to do a commit and create the decriptions for each commit; the first message is the general message while the second one is for the more in depth description
 - git commit -am to add and commit at the same time, only works for modifed files

-## **Step 3**: Moving updates from local machine into a remote repository in Github
+## **Step 3.1**: Moving updates from local machine into a remote repository in Github

 Used git push to move changes in local machine to repository in Github.
+- git push origin master

+If repository was created locally and there is no remote repository, need to create an empty remote repository on Github.
+Next, copy the link from when you would clone the repository. (link ends with .git)
+Then create a reference to the remote repository.
+- git remote add origin link

+## **Step 3.2**: Moving updates from remote repository online (like Github) into a local repository and updating it

+Used git pull to move changes in remote repository on Github to local machine's repository.
+git pull is a combined command of git fetch and git merge.
+- git pull

+git fetch is the 'safer' option of git pull because it only downloads the contents from remote repo into local repo without merging it into the local repo.
+To access the fetched content, need to use git checkout to visit the branch. (will be in the form of something like remote-repo/branchName)

 ## **Step 4**: Adding branches to make edits separate from master/main working project